renatogslopes/unoChallenge/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## To improve in the future

+1. Fix the bug when the user try to add or remove a role for user that already exist.
+2. Implement the NgRx.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).